Cenote

 At the halfway point, you’ll spot the famous Barbie Doll, an unusual marker that gives the dive its name.
 From here, the route loops back slightly deeper and darker, making for a fun, varied experience.

-Dive Two – The Bat Cave
+Dive Two – The Famous Bat Cave Dive

 More enclosed & atmospheric